Gallberry

 Gallberry plants are available from nurseries that specialize in Florida native plants.
 Visit www.PlantRealFlorida.org to find a nursery in your area.

-For more information on other Ilex species, see:
+For information on other Ilex species, see these resources: